ZRich098/ORIE-4741/project_proposal.md

 # ORIE 4741 Project Proposal: Analyzing 911 Calls in New York City

 ## Richard Zheng (rz98), Iris Li (icl5), Catherine Appleby (caa96)

 **Background:**

 911 is an integral part to the welfare of the population of the United States.
 Through the use of a centralized system, emergencies can be responded to and dealt with in a timely manner.
-However, knowing the nature of an emergency before arriving on scene can have a large impact on how it is dealt with, including response time and first responder safety.
+However, knowing the nature of an emergency before arriving on scene can have a significant impact on how it is dealt with, including response time and first responder safety.

 **The Question:**